 And people did.

 Some laughed immediately.
 Others assumed we were promoting some kind of futuristic garment.
 Some stopped mid-run to ask questions.
 And that’s when people got it–that this wasn’t really about underwear.
 The invitation was about creating conditions for a more ambitious life.
+Laundry is the task still running manually in the background of an otherwise designed life.
 It got everyone thinking:

-What if San Francisco’s builders, founders, creators, and operators had more time, focus, and energy for the work that drives this city forward?
+What if San Francisco’s builders, founders, creators, and operators could stay ready for the work that drives this city forward?
 What if the next great idea didn’t lose an hour of momentum to laundry day?

 Bay to Breakers felt like the perfect place to explore these ideas around a life well-lived, one where we make space to pursue the fun of a good run.
 The event runs on collective energy: people moving through the city together, helping carry each other forward.
 That spirit connects closely to The Loop, our ongoing exploration of the systems, routines, and support structures that quietly keep people ready.